mateusz-kolecki/behat-fixtures-extension/README.md

   password: test1234
 ```

-Add extension configuration to your `behat.yml` file:
+Add extension configuration to your `behat.yml` file. `fixtures` is an array of files to load.

 ```yaml
 default: